mercedesb/dev-together/docs/_posts/2018-06-05-make-a-pull-request.md

 date:   2018-06-05 21:13:00 -0500
 categories: git
 ---
 In our [previous post]({{ '/first-event' | prepend: site.baseurl }}) on the blog, announcing our first event, I provided some brief background information on pull requests.
-After seeing some confusion from our Mentees during event registration and getting some questions, I thought it would be good to dive into the specifics of how to create a PR.
+After seeing some confusion during event registration and getting some questions, I thought it would be good to dive into the specifics of how to create a PR.

 To recap, Github describes a pull request as